 Suddenly this Mall Road, a humble, single-purpose bypass road to a shopping mall, held great promise.
 Everyone wanted to build on it or near it.
 In 1973, a patch of Vine Brook marsh off Meadow Road, near the WRKO towers, was turned into Vinebrook Plaza, whose oft-flooded parking lot still hosts geese and ducks who don’t seem to mind the asphalt flooring.

 The town’s doorbell rang again.
-This time it was Lahey Clinic.
-Here’s the architect’s rendering.
+This time it was Lahey Clinic, looking to shed its original Kenmore Square location:

 Lahey threw its support behind the idea of a big hotel nearby, to take in visiting doctors and patients’ families.
 This eventually led to the Burlington Marriott, quite a departure from the tired Howard Johnson Motor Lodge on the Turnpike.
 Here’s the original Marriott ad.

 A furniture store opened at the bottom of the Mall Road, across from New England Executive Park.
 This gave birth to a plaza called “The Marketplace,” which had a Dandelion Green restaurant for many years.
 Its location is now a Chipotle.

 Across from the Vinebrook Plaza on Meadow Road, Bradlees came to town (now Kohl’s).

 Myriad other businesses snapped up the remaining plots, and the mall grew a second floor in 1988, making the whole area a tax-generating machine — and, per the Big Three of Burlington that kicked off this article — a traffic-generating machine.

 Meet the mall man